-McAllen Public Library is a dynamic civic resource that promotes the open exchange of ideas through free access to information and connects a culturally diverse population with the global community.
-Since its recent renovation in 2012, it is the largest single-story public library in the United States with over 123,300 square feet (the size of 2.5 football fields).
-Some of its great amenities include an auditorium, an art gallery, electronic classrooms, meeting rooms with audiovisual services, self-check out units, a drive-up book drop, and many more!
+McAllen Public Library is a dynamic civic resource that promotes the open exchange of ideas through free access to information, and connects a culturally diverse population with the global community.
+Since its recent renovation in 2012, it is the largest single-story public library in the United States with over 123,300 square feet (the size of two-and-a-half football fields).
+Some of its great amenities include an auditorium, an art gallery, electronic classrooms, meeting rooms with audiovisual services, self-check out units, a drive-up book drop and more.

 Rio Grande Regional Hospital

 Founded in 1982, Rio Grande Regional Hospital (RGRH) an HCA-affiliated facility, is the leading health care provider in the Rio Grande Valley.
 With 320 beds and a team of more than 500 physicians representing over 35 specialties, RGRH offers a wide range of inpatient and outpatient medical, surgical and specialty services including: the only pediatric heart program in the Valley, Level III Trauma Center, 24-hour emergency room, a 30-bed Neonatal Intensive Care Unit, and the community's only accredited Diabetes Management Center.

 Doctors Hospital at Renaissance (DHR) is a 530-bed general acute care hospital that was founded to serve over 1.2 million residents and resolve limited health care access in a region that lacked any public or county hospitals.
 Today, DHR is working to forge a new integrated health care delivery model that incorporates patient navigation, electronic medical records, population-based care and superior quality and efficiency to meet every patient's health needs.
 DHR is the largest physician-owned facility in the United States and offers some of the most comprehensive medical care on the U.S. Southern Border.